Introduction to Create a Decision Tree

 - The decision tree handles the training data set with errors and missing values.

-- They can handle discrete value and a numerical attribute.
-It works categorical and continuous variables for input and output.
+- They can handle discrete value and numerical attribute.
+It works with categorical and continuous variables for input and output.

 - They are a useful tool for the business domain who has to take decisions after analyzing under certain conditions.